Anti-surveillance

 A core principle

-A core principle of anti-surveillance is that, usually, a surveillance effort really doesn't want to be detected by its target, and would rather lose its target than risk detection.
+A core principle of anti-surveillance is that, usually, a surveillance operation really doesn't want to be detected by its target, and would rather lose its target than risk detection.
 Because of this, most anti-surveillance measures you take should attempt to provoke one of two situations: either the surveillance operators expose themselves in a way that you can detect, or they lose you.
 You should remain observant while taking an anti-surveillance measure, so that you can detect operators who have exposed themselves because of the measure.

 Examples